icicimov/blog/_posts/2014-05-15-ODROID-U3-wireless-router.md

 # dhcp-authoritative
 ```

 The next file is not really needed since we put the servers in the main config but just in case.
-The `192.168.1.205` is my DNS server and the `192.168.1.205` is the IP of the main router (default GW):
+The `192.168.1.205` is my DNS server where I run `Split Horizonn` setup for several of my domains and the `192.168.1.205` is the IP of the main router (default GW) connecting to Internet:

 ```
 root@odroid:~# vi /etc/resolv.dnsmasq